 Some outdoor advertising can become the focal point of an entire campaign, especially when it encompasses a stunt or drives interaction with users and their cellphones.
 Recent examples include the TNT "Push To Add Drama" stunt and the Pepsi Max Unbelievable bus shelter.

 Costs Associated With Outdoor Advertising

-To understand the costs involved, it's important to know how they're calculated.
-It's based on a system called Gross Ratings Points (GRP), which refers to impressions that are delivered by a media schedule for the outdoor location.
-This is called the DEC, or Daily Effective Circulation, and is also known as a "showing."
+Cost calculations are based on a system called gross ratings points (GRP), the impressions that are delivered by a media schedule for the outdoor location.
+This is called the daily effective circulation (DEC), also known as a "showing."
 One rating point is equal to 1% of the market population.
-There are many factors involved in this, which is based on traffic, visibility, location, size and so on.
+There are many factors involved based on traffic, visibility, location, and size.

-This rating gives you a showing score of anything from 1% to 100%.
-50% means that at least 50% of the population in the area would see one of your boards at least once a day.
+This rating gives you a showing score of anywhere from 1% to 100%.
+Halfway means that at least 50% of the area's population would see one of your boards at least once a day.

 Tips for Successful Outdoor Advertising Campaigns

 Approach your outdoor strategy with careful planning and precision to ensure that you're getting the most bang for your buck.
 We live in a world that's ruled by smartphones and other portable devices.
 The average consumer's attention is drawn to a small screen in front of them, not to billboards and transit wraps.
 You have to break into that valuable attention span.